Editorials

 Future films like Bright would try to achieve the same social satires with monsters living alongside human beings, but they fail to capture the charm and imagination that Campbell and screenwriter Joseph Dougherty conjured with this gem.
 A lesser-known film to some, but I can see Cast a Deadly Spell gaining a proper audience on services such as HBO Max.
 Like Halloween IIIPossession, and so many others, this movie screams to be watched.
 It’s a unique little diamond of a film packed with creatures, curses, and more imagination than you’d expect from a straight-to-HBO gumshoe reinvention billed as “Who Framed Roger Rabbit? with witches and zombies.”

-Jerry Smith
+Harper Smith

 Twitter

-More from Jerry Smith
+More from Harper Smith